telerik/blazor-docs/components/map/layers/marker.md

 ## Marker Tooltip Settings

 The `MapLayerMarkerSettingsTooltip` tag allows you to fine tune the tooltips content, appearance and options.
 You can add HTML, use templates or load an entire page in the tooltip.
-You can then configure animations, show and hide delays, etc.

 >caption Marker Tooltip Template.